 However, in some basements without proper air conditioning, insulation, and ventilation, Radon can linger and pool before it breaks down, which can sometimes cause it to rise to unsafe levels.
 Since it’s odorless, tasteless, and colorless, the only way to check on your home’s Radon levels is by using a Radon test kit.

-The EPA recommends that all houses be tested for Radon when they’re bought and sold.
+The EPA recommends that all houses be tested for radon awareness when they’re bought and sold.
 The seller of a home should have a test done before the final sale in order to avoid leaving the buyer with a radioactive basement, and a new renter should perform a Radon test in their rental property to make sure it’s safe.
 Additionally, all homes in America should have their lower level and basement tested for Radon once during a season when the heat is on, and once during a season when the AC is on.
 After that, you only need to test for Radon if renovations to your home, earthquakes, or any other shifting of your home’s foundation may have caused a leak in your insulation.

-Dangers of Radon Exposure
+Radon Awareness: Dangers of Radon Exposure

 Being a radioactive gas, Radon exposure is the leading cause of lung cancer among non-smokers, even beating out secondhand smoke.
 While small amounts of Radon don’t change the probability of a person contracting lung cancer, when exposed to concentrations high enough, the odds that the radiation has an adverse effect on lung tissue increase drastically.